RWTH Junior Principal Investigator Fellowships

 - Opportunity to supervise doctoral candidates

-- Mentoring and career development support through the University’s Advanced Talents program offered by the RWTH Center for Young Academics
+- Mentoring and career development support through the University’s Advanced Talents Hub offered by the RWTH Center for Young Academics

-- Access to the shared cutting-edge research infrastructure in the Profile Area
+- Access to the shared cutting-edge research infrastructure in the respective Profile Area

 - General RWTH services including access to child care and other resources offered by the Family Services Center.